aiFigueiredo/aiFigueiredo/README.md

 ### Hi there 👋

-My name is José and I'm a self-taught iOS Developer from Portugal 🇵🇹

-I'm passionate about all kinds of programming languages and enjoy building and shipping fully testable software with the help of good CI/CD pipelines.
-In the past I've worked with PHP, JS, C, C++, C#, Java and Objective-C but currently I´m more focused in Swift with the ocasional Ruby and Python when needed.
+My name is José and I'm a self-taught iOS Developer from Portugal 🇵🇹 I've worked with PHP, JS, C, C++, C#, Java and Objective-C but currently I´m more focused in Swift with the ocasional Ruby and Python when needed.

 #### A few fun facts about myself: